containernetworking/plugins/plugins/main/host-device/README.md

 For this plugin, `CNI_IFNAME` will be ignored.
 Upon DEL, the device will be moved back.

+The plugin also supports the following [capability argument](https://github.com/containernetworking/cni/blob/master/CONVENTIONS.md):
+* `deviceID`: A PCI address of the network device, e.g `0000:00:1f.6`

 ## Example configuration

 A sample configuration with `device` property looks like: